Hello, gentlemen. Today the topic of discussion will be money. Particularly, how to invest in the stock market.

 Fortunately for everyone who follows me on twitter, I was correct.
 If you had bought ABX when I tweeted about it, you would have nearly tripled your money.

-As you can see by the pictures below, I bought my shares of ABX on December 21st of 2015, and sold them on May 5th of 2016.
+As you can see by the pictures above, I bought my shares of ABX on December 21st of 2015, and sold them on May 5th of 2016.

 The stock went up 268% in just over 5 months.
 To put this in perspective, the average Wall Street broker’s gains are roughly 8-12% PER YEAR.

 So how did I do it?
 How did I know that ABX would explode in such a short period of time?
-Well, I’m going to get to that, but first, let’s talk about some of the stock market basics.
+The same way that I find hidden crypto gems.

 Long term trading, is basically when you invest in stocks for more than 3 months.
 You may hold onto a stock for 50 years before you sell it, or you may sell it after 5 months (such as I did).